Partly Sunny With a High Near 36

 Today

+A 20 percent chance of snow showers between 3pm and 5pm.
+Patchy freezing fog before noon.
 Partly sunny, with a high near 36.
-Breezy, with a southwest wind 6 to 16 mph becoming north northeast in the afternoon.
-Winds could gust as high as 21 mph.
+Breezy, with a west wind 8 to 17 mph, with gusts as high as 26 mph.

 Tonight

+Partly cloudy, with a low around 18.
+Breezy, with a southwest wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 24 mph.

-A 50 percent chance of snow showers, mainly after 11pm.
-Mostly cloudy, with a low around 24.
-East northeast wind 5 to 10 mph becoming southeast after midnight.
-Winds could gust as high as 20 mph.
-New snow accumulation of less than a half inch possible.
+A 50 percent chance of snow showers, mainly between 1pm and 4pm.
+Mostly cloudy, with a high near 33.
+Windy, with a west wind 6 to 16 mph increasing to 18 to 28 mph in the afternoon.
+Winds could gust as high as 41 mph.
+New snow accumulation of less than one inch possible.

+A 20 percent chance of snow showers.
+Mostly cloudy, with a low around 17.
+Wind chill values as low as zero.
+Windy, with a west wind 24 to 28 mph, with gusts as high as 41 mph.

+Partly sunny, with a high near 25.
+Breezy, with a west wind 18 to 24 mph, with gusts as high as 37 mph.

 Wednesday